 Most people talk about what they know, ramble on about where they live, kids, likes/dislikes, but, remember, THIS IS A JOB INTERVIEW.

 The sole purpose of this interview is to see if you are a fit for the employer; a fit for the job!

 Therefore, your goal is to avoid answers that give away personal information about yourself.
 An employer isn’t going to select to hire you because you have such cute children, a wonderful husband or wife, or interesting hobbies.

 Before you ever go to an interview, you need to KNOW YOURSELF in terms of qualifications for the job and match for the company.

 Then, you will be ready to put yourself in the employer’s shoes and emphasize what will make you stand out for the company and for the job.

-With advanced planning and practice you can know your target employer and how to sell yourself for the job.
+With advanced planning and practice, you can know your target employer and how to sell yourself for the job.
 "Tell me about yourself" then becomes a positive and fun exercise in demonstrating your value and getting one step closer to winning that great new job!

-About this author: Laura DeCarlo is recognized as the career industry’s "career hero" making a difference to both job seekers and career professionals as the founder of Career Directors International.
-She possesses 11 top-level certifications in resume writing, career coaching, and career management; 7 first place resume and job placement awards; and has written three books on interviewing and job search including Interview Pocket RX, Interviewing: The Gold Standard, and Job Search Bloopers.
-Follow Laura on Twitter; username: @careerhero.
+Laura DeCarlo is recognized as the career industry’s ‘career hero’ making a difference to both job seekers and career professionals as the founder of Career Directors International.
+She possesses 11 top-level certifications in resume writing, career coaching, and career management; 7 first place resume and job placement awards; and has written three books on interviewing and job search including Interview Pocket RX, Interviewing: The Gold Standard, Resumes for Dummies,and Job Search Bloopers.
+Follow Laura on Google+ and Twitter at @careerhero.